Updated January 2019

 Visiting Waikiki is on all traveler’s list of things to do in Oahu.
 Which is why escaping the crowds in Waikiki is easier said than done.
 It is definitely one of the most tourist filled places I have ever been.

 After visiting the Big Island, Kauai and Maui, I much prefer the quieter corners of the Hawaiian Islands – my favorite spot is the chilled out North Shore of Oahu – but it can be fun to explore the craziness of Waikiki too.

 The beach is undoubtedly beautiful and the shopping and dining scene is huge and varied.
 You can definitely see why a visit to Waikiki is one of the top things to do in Oahu.

 It’s just a shame about the hoards of people.

-Whenever I visit Waikiki I do like to delve into the tourist side of this resort neighbourhood.
-I will swim on Waikiki beach, I browse the shops and I have even eaten at some of the big American chain Restaurants – this time it was the Cheesecake Factory – but there is only so much I can take.
+Whenever I visit Waikiki I do like to delve into the tourist side of this resort neighborhood.
+I will swim on Waikiki beach, I browse the shops and I have even eaten at some of the big American chain restaurants – this time it was the Cheesecake Factory – but there is only so much I can take.